 Migrating workloads and applications to the cloud is an intricate process.
 A well-structured approach is needed for an effective and safe migration.
 There are often endless business and technical factors to consider, such as the type of cloud to opt for.

-These should be reflected in your strategy, as shown below in the cloud migration template.
+These should be reflected in your strategy, as shown below in the cloud migration plan.

 This stage of the cloud migration plan is where you think about your existing data and determine the kind of migration tools you will need.
 Therefore, it is critical to start by identifying the performance metrics of your existing IT infrastructure and its constraint on your business.
 It’s important to consider how you will migrate data to the cloud.